 - Discolored urine

-Unfortunately, the symptoms of hemolytic anemia don’t appear straight away.
-It can take several days to a week after eating onion before they develop, meaning that it has already caused damage inside the body.
+The symptoms of hemolytic anemia won’t arise immediately.
+It can take several days or longer after eating onion before the above symptoms start to arise, meaning that it has already caused internal damage.

-Not only are onions toxic, but they’re highly acidic.
-Parrots shouldn’t eat acidic foods as they can cause mouth and stomach ulcers.
-While this is rare in small quantities, some parrots are more sensitive to acidic foods than others.
+Parrots shouldn’t consume acidic foods as they can cause mouth and stomach ulcers.
+Although unlikely in small quantities, some parrots are far more sensitive to acidic foods.

 - Rapid weight loss